Ahsanjuly29/TaskMangegementSystem/README.md

-Thank you for clarifying.
-Here’s an updated README that indicates linking scripts in the `@extends('master.app')` layout, without adding them directly in the view setup.

----

 # 📋 Dynamic AJAX CRUD Task Management using LARAVEL API With BEARER TOKEN

 This Laravel project implements AJAX-based CRUD operations for managing tasks.
 The project includes dynamic modal forms for creating and editing tasks, a multi-delete feature, and integrates with Laravel's API routes for back-end processing.